bazel-contrib/SIG-rules-authors/go-tutorial.md

 │   ├── BUILD.bazel
 ├── deps.bzl
 └── pkg
-    ├── roll
-    │   ├── BUILD.bazel
-    │   └── BUILD.bazel
-    └── word
+    └── roll
         └── BUILD.bazel
 ```

-The `WORKSPACE` file was updated as well, and we have a new file called `deps.bzl`.
+The WORKSPACE file was updated as well, and we have a new file called "deps.bzl".
 We now have a working Bazel project, so what commands can we run?

 ### Basic Bazel commands